koii-network/namespace-wrapper/readme.md

 This wrapper ensures that task developers can focus on their core task logic while the wrapper handles the intricacies of node operations, state management, and network interactions in a secure and standardized way.

+For further information on the namespace wrapper, please see the [Koii docs](https://www.koii.network/docs/develop/write-a-koii-task/namespace-wrapper/the-namespace-object).

 ## Installation

 ```bash